Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: STT for Multi-Beam Cases

 However, such an idea suffers from the fact that beams obtained via this method are not necessarily orthogonal to each other, thus leading to severe inter-beam interference.
 To this end, we adopt a Gram-Schmidt method to cancel out this interference by training one beam in the orthogonal space to all the previous beams that have been trained.
 Specifically, utility function $U_{\mathrm{M}}^{\mathrm{DL}}\left( \mathbf{S}_t \right)$ can be written as

 By following such a step, the DL multi-beam training problem can be formulated as

 Since for a given round $t$, only one column of $\mathbf{S}_{t}$, i.e., $\mathbf{s}_{i,t}$, is trained.
 Thus, the solution of problem \eqref{eq:MD-Obj} is similar to problem \eqref{eq:SD-Obj-DL} in the single-beam case, except for two differences.
 Firstly, we set a threshold denoted by $\epsilon_{\rm toler}$ to determine whether a given beam is trained sufficiently.
 Once $\epsilon_t = (\tilde{U}_{\mathrm{M}}^{\mathrm{DL}}\left( \mathbf{s}_{i,t} \right) - \tilde{U}_{\mathrm{M}}^{\mathrm{DL}}\left( \mathbf{s}_{i,t-1} \right)) / \tilde{U}_{\mathrm{M}}^{\mathrm{DL}}\left( \mathbf{s}_{i,t} \right) < \epsilon_{\rm toler}$, it means the $i$-th beam has been trained sufficiently and the successive beam will be trained in the next round.
 Secondly, we introduce a decay factor to the learning rate denoted by $\alpha$.
 After one beam is trained, the learning rate is lower by $w_{\rm U} = \alpha w_{\rm U}$ since there will be a smaller space for searching.
 To achieve synchronization, there is a feedback link from the UE to the BS.
-When the current beam is trained sufficiently, the UE will inform the BS to start the training process of the next beam\footnote{According to the 5G NR beam management framework, the receiver needs to report the beam measurement results to the transmitter\cite{heng2023grid}, making the feedback link required by the STT scheme practical.
-Moreover, the feedback only happens when one beam is trained sufficiently, meaning that only limited and periodical feedback is needed. }.
+When the current beam is trained sufficiently, the UE will inform the BS to start the training process of the next beam\footnote{ According to the 5G NR beam management procedure \cite{heng2023grid}, the receiver must report the beam measurements on the transmitted beamformed reference signals to the transmitter, thus necessitating a feedback link.
+In practice, this link can be realized using dedicated signaling channels, e.g., robust lower-frequency bands.
+More importantly, the feedback is only necessary when a beam is trained sufficiently, resulting in limited and periodical feedback requirements.
+Therefore, the bandwidth for supporting this dedicated feedback link is affordable. }.